seananderson/fish600/overview/manuscript.md

 4. A stock assessment *estimation model* is fit to the pseudo-data.
 This determines the ability of the methods of interest to estimate the parameters specified in the operating model, and to assess the scenario or 'status' of the simulated stock.

 Steps 2 to 4 are usually repeated across iterations, with added re-sampled process error and observation error for each iteration.
 Blocks of iterations are repeated across multiple scenarios, with each scenario representing some different combination of conditioning, operating, sampling, and estimation models.
-This process differs from a management strategy evaluation in that MSE 'closes the loop' — introducing management decision rules about how to act on stock assessment outcomes that affect subsequent realistations of operating model years.
-Stock assessment simulation on the other hand is intended to examine the mechanics and performance of stock assessment models themselves: it allows modellers to investigate
+This process differs from a management strategy evaluations which 'close the loop': such studies explicitly model management decision rules about how to act on stock assessment outcomes that affect subsequent realistations of operating model years.
+Stock assessment simulation on the other hand is intended to examine the mechanics and performance of stock assessment models themselves: it allows modellers to investigate questions specific to the chosen assessment methodology and to test new methods against well established ones.

-# Simple rules for stock assessment simulation studies #
+# Simple rules for effective stock assessment simulations #

 Stock assessment simulation studies should be conducted with three 'Rs' in mind: *realism*, *relevance*, and *reproducability*.
 Simulation studies should be realistic, that is, conducted in a manner that is reflective of real fisheries situations, and using methods that are alligned with, or slightly progressive of, current modelling trends.
 Though it can be tempting to test all possible combinations and permutations of life history dynamics, and to test vastly new methods, it is better to consider population dynamics that fall within the realms of published or observed limits, and to test methods that are widely accepted and in common use.
 This strategy should help to ensure simulation results are relevant.
-Though relevance will ultimately be determined by whether results and recommendations eminating from a simulation study are read by an author's peers and cited in future work, it is important that any simulation study ensure relevance to current trends and the needs of the research community.
-Finally, simulation studies that are fully reproducable are most likley to have an impact on future research ... <!-- Something from paper on Reproducable Research here, and a reference to that -->
+Though relevance will ultimately be determined by whether results and recommendations eminating from a simulation study are read by an author's peers and cited in future work, it is important that simulation studies are relevant to current methodological trends and the needs of the research community.
+Finally, fully reproducable simulation studies are most likley to affect future research ... <!-- Something from paper on Reproducable Research here, and a reference to that -->

-With the three R's as a recurring theme, we offer the following general 'rules' for conducting effective and efficient stock assessment simulation studies:
+With the three R's as a recurring theme, we offer the following 'simple rules' for conducting effective and efficient stock assessment simulation studies:

 ## 1. Choose widely-used, contemporary assessment models and methods ##

 Stock assessment simulation studies are most relevant to current research and management if they utilise and analyse models and tools that are used in practice.
-In our studies we chose to focus on SS, which is a widely used integrated-assessment modelling framework, now used for a large number of stock assessments on the west coast of the United States and in the south east of Austrlia.
+In our studies we utilised Stock Synthesis (SS).
+SS is a widely used integrated-assessment modelling framework, now used for a large number of stock assessments on the west coast of the United States and in the south east of Australia .

 When researchers are interested in multiple modelling frameworks they may choose between (1) conducting a study where both the OM and EM are based on the same modelling framework to better understand issues related to model specification or (2) conducting a study where the OM and EM are based on different modelling frameworks to investigate the impact of model-choice uncertainty.
 Frequently, model-choice uncertainty may dwarf other sources of uncertainty (REF).